Fania/Thesis/readme.md

 - [ ] remove spacing between preface and postface items in toc
 - [ ] replace some chapter poems with shakespeare versions to be able to refer back to them later
 - [ ] key of code stuff in intro (e.g. oreilly)
+- [ ] Make it clear that you are presenting a thesis that embodies knowledge in an artefact (the software) but avoid the "practice-based" argument altogether.
+That involves little change to what you have already done and leaves you free to go into as much depth as you like.
+In practice, the examiners will probably see a 50/50 relationship between the software and the thesis, which is about right in my opinion.

+I am more convinced than ever that submitting this as a "practice-based" portfolio is not the best way forwards.
+I think it is risky, because you would be judged as though you are an artist who has written some code, rather than a computer scientist who has ventured into artistic territory.
+But, more importantly, I think it undervalues the amazing amount of critical reading and synthesis, not to mention hard maths and programming, you have done, by putting all that into a "supporting thesis" rather than it being the thesis itself.
+Your best bet, as I said in my previous email, is to make it clear that you have embedded your knowledge in an artefact.
+That way it will be judged in a roughly 50/50 relationship with the thesis.
+That probably needs some explaining at the start, which leads on to my next point...

+While the subjectivity of pataphysics and creativity is not in doubt, I'm not sure that means it is necessary to include so much personal information in the thesis.
+I'm not saying you should remove yourself, but I do think it tends to weaken the overall argument and suggests that you are not confident in your own work.
+You have every reason to present this as an original contribution to knowledge.
+I would discuss your own role only where it is strictly relevant to the process and outcome.
+There are some occasions like that.
+In general, try to avoid anecdote and concentrate on delivering the hard, complex and terrific work you have done.
+It speaks for you!

 ## FIRST DRAFT COMPLETE: